input-output-hk/atala-prism/prism-sdk/docs/src/main/paradox/usage-tutorial/issue-credential.md

   )
 ```

-In this case, `CredentialSubject` represents the claims involved in the credential, while the other fields are metadata specifying who is issuing the credential.
+In this case, `CredentialSubject` represents the claims involved in the credential, while the other fields are metadata specifying *who* is issuing the credential.

-## Derive a Credential from its claims
+## Deriving a Credential From its Claims

 We can use the previous claims to derive a `Credential` object:

 ```scala mdoc
   val credential: Credential = Credential.fromCredentialContent(credentialContent)
 ```

-## Sign the credential
+## Signing the Credential

 Having the `Credential` model allows to easily sign it, which results in a signed credential: